muonjs/mocha-suit-ts/README.md

 # MochaSuit for TypeScript

-**MochaSuit for TS** - is a wrapper for widely spread [Mocha](https://mochajs.org) testing framework, which utilize all benefits of OOP and static typing provided by [TypeScript](http://typescriptlang.org/).
+**MochaSuit for TS** - is a wrapper for widely spread testing framework - [Mocha](https://mochajs.org), which utilizes all benefits of OOP and static typing provided by [TypeScript](http://typescriptlang.org/).

 ## How it works